Jefferson County Public Library

 Children’s In-House Programs

-Mother Goose on the Loose had 26 attendees in 2 sessions.
+Mother Goose on the Loose had 14 attendees in one session.

-Story Time at Hanover had 28 attendees in 3 sessions.
+Story Time at Hanover had 2 attendees in one session.

 Children (all ages)